kevinctofel/kevinctofel/README.md

 - 🌱 I’m currently working at my local Wawa and coding on the side. 🤓
 - 🥅 2024 Goals: Progress towards JavaScript mastery, actively contribute to open source projects.
 - ⚡ Fun facts: I once ran at least a mile per day for 987 days in a row, earned U.S. All American status at age 47 in the 400m (64.8 seconds) and have completed 4 marathons
 - As of May, 2022, I'm a newly licenced motorcycle rider.
-Current bike: [2015 MotoGuzzi V7 Stone](https://photos.app.goo.gl/9QjN59safj89xaoNA).
+Current bike: [2024 Triumph Speed 400](https://share.icloud.com/photos/01cZVrnlE675HXHB96wuBRk3Q).
 - 😄 Pronouns: He/him

 ### My Helium hotspot